Policy Brief

 In 2023, 43% of Jersey’s emissions came from transport, 19% from business 14% from residential buildings and 14% from energy production and distribution.

-In April 2022, the States Assembly agreed the Carbon Neutral Roadmap (CNR), including a delivery plan for 2022-2025.
+In April 2022, the States Assembly approved the Carbon Neutral Roadmap (CNR), including its delivery plan for 2022-2025.
 The Common Strategic Policy of the current Council of Ministers includes implementing the Roadmap.
+The significant targets for 2022 and 2023 were not met.

-A sustainable transport policy was published in December 2023.
+A Sustainable Transport Policy was published in December 2023.
 This set out broad commitments and decision-taking principles rather than actions.

 A commitment to produce an energy strategy by the end of 2023 was not met.
 The States Assembly has agreed that an energy strategy will be produced by the end of 2026.